Sephike/final_project_test/README.md

 ## Machine Learning
 ### Preprocessing and Feature Selection
 The Genre and ESRB ratings columns were converted to the categorical column with the get_dummies() function.
-Using the get_dummies() function converts each unique data point into a separate column with either a 0 or 1 indicators.
+Using the get_dummies() function converts each unique data point into a separate column with either 0 or 1 indicators.
 The Metascore data was then divided by 10 to be in the same scale with the critic score and user score.

 ### Simple statistical analysis
 - View global sales across regional sales